SHORTER BIO

 LONGER BIO

 Her poetry has appeared in Indiana Review, MQR: Mixtape, and Shenandoah, and her essays have been published in Poets & Writers, Madame Noire, and BLACK STEW.
-As a photographer, she has exhibited widely in the U.S., Cuba, and virtually, including in Mfon: Women Photographers of the African Diaspora alongside over 100 women of African descent, and in group exhibitions with Carrie Mae Weems, including at the Havana Biennial.
+As a photographer, she has exhibited widely in the U.S., Cuba, and virtually, including in MFON: Women Photographers of the African Diaspora alongside over 100 women of African descent, and in group exhibitions with Carrie Mae Weems, including at the Havana Biennial.